-Following people in hope that they will follow you in return, is not the most glamorous marketing strategy, but if you do this right, you should expect 10–30 % to follow you back.
+Following people in hope that they will follow you in return is not the most glamorous marketing strategy, but if you do this right, you should expect 10–30 % to follow you back.

 The percentage of your followback-ratio depends on the relevance of the people you follow and the quality of your own profile.

-By following 1000 active, relevant people on your favorite social network should result in 100–300 new followers.
+Following 1000 active, relevant people on your favorite social network should result in 100–300 new followers.
 (I did the math).

-Otherwise, forgot about it.
+Otherwise, forget about it.